 Unlike your run-of-the-mill traffic ticket, evading responsibility charges typically involve insurance claims, property damage, injuries, or even death.
 Connecticut law may not require you to have an attorney, but for your own sake, you want someone on your side who can handle the intricacies of these charges.

 When it comes to hit and runs, even a fender bender that resulted in minimal damage can leave you facing steep legal penalties, such as license suspension, fines, or even jail time.
 If someone else from the accident was seriously injured or killed, those penalties only get steeper.
-For all these reasons, I strongly encourage you to at least review your case with a local criminal defense law firm.
+For all these reasons, we strongly encourage you to at least review your case with a local criminal defense law firm.
 If you were charged in or near West Haven, Connecticut, take advantage of a free consultation with DeMatteo Legal Solutions.